 The Bison Way

 The energy of the bison elicits something deep in our souls.
-It connects us to the wide open range, lush forests, rushing rivers, majestic peaks, the rising sun and a starry sky.
+It connects us to the wide open range, lush forests, rushing rivers, majestic peaks, the rising sun, a prismatic dusk and a starry sky.
 It calls us into relationship with wild nature, play, community and adventure.
 It beckons us to be grateful for natural beauty and summons us to care for all that is sacred:

 It means we must also be vigilant for the remnants of the eagle way in our thinking, marriages, families, and neighborhoods, that we find new ways to communicate, lead and do business.
 As Hubert Joly continued, "If you think about business by first thinking about how you want to be remembered as a human being, most of us gravitate to the golden rule — doing something good to our people.
 If you can connect that desire in your heart with the way you run the business, the employees will love the company.
 The customers will love the company."